 Enzyme replacement therapy for both Wolman's and cholesteryl ester storage disease is currently under investigation.
 Certain drugs may be given to help with adrenal gland production, and children may need to be fed intravenously.
 Individuals with CESD may benefit from a low cholesterol diet.

 Wolman’s disease is usually fatal by age 1.
 The onset and course of cholesteryl ester storage disease varies, and individuals may live into adulthood.

-The National Institute of Neurological Disorders and Stroke (NINDS), a part of the National Institutes of Health, conducts and funds research to better understand lipid storage diseases such as acid lipase deficiency.
+The mission of the National Institute of Neurological Disorders and Stroke (NINDS) is to seek fundamental knowledge abut the brain and nervous system, and to use that knowledge to reduce the burden of neurological diseaset.
+The NINDS conducts and supports research to understand lipid storage diseases such as acid lipase deficiency.
 Additional research studies hope to identify biomarkers (signs that may indicate risk of a disease and improve diagnosis) for thee lipid storage diseases that will speed the development of novel therapeutics for these disorders.
 Other investigators hope to establish an international disease registry designed to collect longitudinal data that would be used to improve the care and treatment of individuals with lysosomal acid lipase deficiency.

 The National Library of Medicine (NLM), a part of the National Institutes of Health (NIH) within the U.S. Department of Health and Human Services, offers free searches of biomedical literature through an Internet service called PubMed.
 To search, go to: http://www.ncbi.nlm.nih.gov/PubMed .
 The NLM also offers extensive health information from NIH and other trusted sources.
 To research your condition, go to: http://www.medlineplus.gov .